Eluinhost/php-yggdrasil/README.md

 php-yggdrasil
 =============

-PHP Library for interacting with Mojang authentication servers
+PHP Library for interacting with Mojang authentication servers.

+DEVELOPMENT STATUS = IN PROGRESS / INCOMPLETE